-The second are saccoderm desmids, where the cell walls are divided into two halves with the nucleus between them.
-Most occur as single cells, but a few form filaments with each cell constricted near its middle.
+The second are placoderm desmids, where the cell walls are divided into two halves with the nucleus between them.
+Most occur as single cells but a few form filaments where each cell is constricted near its middle.

 Greek klōstēr, spindle, -ion, dimn.